What is spam, and how to avoid it?

 - Runbox does not provide “Challenge-Response” anti-spam filtering, because it isn’t particularly effective, it misplaces the burden of spam management on the sender (which is often not the spammer due to forged messages), and several other problems.
 See for instance this article for more information: Challenge-Response Anti-Spam Systems Considered Harmful.

 - Use the Runbox spam filter and virus filter.
 Maintain your trainable spam filter by always correcting it when it misclassifies a message.
-See the Filter Help page and Blocking spam for more information.
+See the Filter Help page and Advanced spam filtering for more information.